眾生無邊誓願度

 What Does "Following Karma to Manifest Phenomena" Mean

-All phenomena manifest in the mind based entirely on karma.
-Even when sentient beings encounter the same external six dusts (objects of sense), their respective ālayavijñāna (storehouse consciousness) transmits distinct internal six dusts to the indriya (faculty of superior truth) due to differing karma.
-Consequently, each being is affected differently and perceives the same realm with distinct sensations.
-The most renowned example is that of devas, humans, and hungry ghosts seeing the same river: while the external appearance is identical, the internal appearances they perceive differ, resulting in disparate experiences.
+All phenomena manifest within the mind based entirely on karma.
+Even when sentient beings encounter the same external six dusts (objects of the senses), due to differences in their karma, the internal six dusts transmitted by their respective Tathagatagarbha (Buddha-nature) to the supreme sense bases differ.
+Consequently, each sentient being is affected differently, leading to distinct perceptions and experiences of the same objective realm.
+The most renowned example is that of celestial beings, humans, and hungry ghosts perceiving the same river: while the external manifestation is identical, the internal manifestation they perceive differs, resulting in disparate experiences and effects.

 ——Master Sheng-Ru's Teachings